elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

 Then we explore the age distribution conditioning by different Sex.
 The number of instances of Infants, Males and Females are pretty close to each other.
-The mean, median, 25% Quartile, and 75% Quartile of Age for Infants are all lower than that for Males and Females.
-This categorical feature is a good indicator to the age.
+The mean, median, 25% Quartile and 75% Quartile of Age for Infants are all lower than that for Males and Females.
+This categorical feature is a good indicator to age.

 <div class="figure">